VahidN/angular-template-driven-forms-lab/README.md

 - How to use the `freegeoip.net` service to get the client's IP address.
 - How to use the HttpClient "blob" response type to display an image.
 - How to display PDF files in Angular Apps.
+- How to add BreadCrumbs to our Angular App.

 How to run it
 -------------